happyrobot00/luggage-tracker-as/README.md

 ```

 ### Generate a Random String
-I didn't end up using this.
-The demo simulates scanning a unique luggage tag (which would either be supplied by the airline or the passenge, and would be a proper UUID.
+I didn't end up using this, but an example of the code to generate a random string on Near VM is below.

 ```
 /*